HPH-Fabrication-Addins/cinx-api-docs/source/includes/_projects.md

 Parameter Name | Description | Value Type or Options
 ----- | ----- | -----
-body | Defines the content type contained in the payload | json synchronous | Switch to have the payload processed synchronously. | 1
+body | Defines the content type contained in the payload. | json synchronous | Switch to have the payload processed synchronously. | 1

 ## Modify Project